SpecificProtagonist/jvm/README.md

 Some mayor missing features:
 - garbage collection
 - interfaces
+- some bytecodes
 - private/protected
 - a way to call native code

 Rough overview:
-- a `JVM` contains classes as well as interned strings
+- a `Jvm` contains classes and objects
-- each fallible operation on it can return an object representing an instance of Throwable
+- internally, a lot of static references are used that only live as long as the `Jvm` exists, which Rust can't express.
+These are never directly made available to the library consumer.
+- instead proxies which also contain a reference to the VM are provided
+- errors returned by fallible operations are Exception objects
-- classes are resolved lazily by `JVM::resolve_class` and parsed in `parse.rs`
+- classes are resolved lazily by `Jvm::resolve_class` and parsed in `parse.rs`
 - before a method is executed, it's class will be verified (once) in verification.rs
 - methods are executed using a simple interpreter loop in `interp.rs`
 - one `FieldStorage` per class/object stores the static/instance fields